wavexx/Polyglot.jl/README.rst

 appreciated.
 Extensive documentation with examples_, including details about `language support`_ can be found on Python's `bond module documentation`_, which uses the same underlying infrastructure.
-In particular, while ``Bond.jl`` can be used with Python, is definitely not as sophisticated or as efficient as PyCall_ (although ``Bond`` can be used on remote Python processes and/or to seamlessy mix between Python 2/Python 3 code).
+In particular, while ``Bond.jl`` can be used with Python, it's definitely not as sophisticated or as efficient as PyCall_ (although ``Bond`` can be used on remote Python processes and/or to seamlessy mix between Python 2/Python 3 code).

 .. _examples: http://www.thregr.org/~wavexx/software/python-bond/#a-concrete-example